mallocator/Elasticsearch-Exporter/README.md

 It might help if you change the size of each scan request that fetches data.
 The current default of the option `--sourceSize` is set to 10.
 Increasing or decreasing this value might have great performance impact on the actual export.

+### Optimizing the ElastichSearch Cluster

+This tool will only run as fast as your cluster can keep up.
+If the nodes are under heavy load, errors can occur and the entire process will take longer.
+How to omptimize your Cluster is a whole other chapter and depends on the version of ElasticSearch that you're running.
+Try the official documentation, google or the ElasticSearch mailing groups for help.
+The topic is too complex for us to cover it here.

 ## Tests

 To run the tests you must install the development dependencies along with the production dependencies